 It’s because all the power rests in someone else’s hands.
 If the person (or people) in charge decide they don’t need your services anymore, then you’ll be let go.
 If this is your only income, you make no money until you find another job.

 Income from self-employment is a step up from employee income.
 Of course, when you’re self-employed you can be your own boss, which has its advantages.

 When you’re self-employed you call the shots.
 Your success depends completely on you and your ability to do good work for your clients.

 However, the down side of self-employment income is that everything depends on you.
 If you get sick or want to take a vacation, you don’t make any money.

 This is why a lot of self-employed people are over-stressed and overworked.
 They have a ton of responsibility and get little time off to relax.

 Being a practicing dentist, I know about this from first-hand experience.
-My job is very rewarding but very stressful and I don’t get much down time.
+My job is extremely rewarding but very stressful and I don’t get much down time.